 By day I've built a career as a social and behavioural researcher.
-My area of expertise is methodological, as I have extensive experience designing and undertaking large-scale social surveys.
+My main area of expertise is methodological, as I have extensive experience designing and undertaking large-scale social surveys.

-I've worked across a range of social and behavioural areas including road safety, health, and digital inclusion, but my passion is environmental behaviour change.
+I've worked across a range of social and behavioural areas including road safety, health, and digital inclusion.
+But my passion is environmental behaviour change.
 Some of my recent projects include evaluating a mass media campaign designed to discourage inappropriate emergency ambulance calls and understanding how Victorians value, connect to, and protect nature.

-In 2018 I finally took the plunge and enrolled in a PhD exploring the role of media and social norms in encouraging avoidance of single-use plastics.
+In 2018 I took the plunge and enrolled in a PhD exploring the role of media and social norms in encouraging avoidance of single-use plastics.
 The project was heavily influenced by nerd side, i.e. my love of nature documentaries and my general confusion regarding what's "normal".
 Check out The Nerd page to see what I mean...

 I completed my BA (Hons.) at Monash University specialising in Behavioural Studies and Anthropology.